 All modern vehicles are equipped with computerized engine controls to reduce emissions and maximize fuel economy and performance.
 When oxygenates such as ethanol or methanol are added to gasoline, they can, at times, have a detrimental effect on all three of these areas.
-This is because ethanol and methanol will raise the oxygen level in exhaust, causing false readings to the computer.
+This is because ethanol and methanol will raise the oxygen level in the exhaust, causing false readings to the computer.

-The main purpose of the computer is to ensure delivery of a 14.7:1 air/fuel ratio to the catalytic convertor.
+The main purpose of the computer is to ensure the delivery of a 14.7:1 air/fuel ratio to the catalytic convertor.
 This is referred to as the “stoichiometric ratio” - the ideal ratio of air and atomized fuel to produce the best emissions possible (not the best performance for the engine).
 The computer uses an oxygen sensor located in the rear of each exhaust manifold, before the catalytic convertor.
-The oxygen sensor is actually a voltage generator which has an output of up to 1000mv.
+The oxygen sensor is actually a voltage generator that has an output of up to 1000mv.
 The output is based on whether the fuel/air mixture is rich or lean – whether there’s too much air or too little air in the mix.
 A voltage reading over 500mv is a rich mixture and a voltage reading below 500mv is a lean mixture.
 The computer will adjust the fuel injector pulse width which changes the amount of fuel entering each cylinder.
 The computer is programmed to maintain a 500mv reading, which will result in the 14.7:1 stoichiometric air/fuel ratio.

 How alcohols skew oxygen sensor readings

-Ethanol and methanol are highly corrosive to fuel system components; in vehicles not designed to use them they can have a destructive effect on fuel system components.
+Ethanol and methanol are highly corrosive to fuel system components; in vehicles not designed to use them, they can have a destructive effect on fuel system components.
 Ethanol and methanol both are hygroscopic and will absorb water from the surrounding air.
 When enough water is absorbed into the gasoline, it can actually displace gasoline being sprayed by the fuel injectors.
-This can cause a lean fuel mixture which is hot and can damage internal engine components.
+This can cause a lean fuel mixture that is hot and can damage internal engine components.

 More on alcohols and their effects on fuels